 “Well, yes, I’ve always found the airship draws a bit more attention than I’d care for.
 To be honest, I hardly ever use it.
 It does seem a lucky coincidence that it’s parked just outside the window, though, doesn’t it?
 When weighed against the option of dragging Connor’s body downstairs, through the ballroom, and out the front door, hoping nobody will notice, flying him away in a conveniently located airship doesn’t seem like such an absurd option, does it?”

 Annabel snorted.
-Well, when he put it that way, the plan wasn’t as idiotic as it seemed upon further consideration, but still, the airship was certain to draw attention.
+Well, when he put it that way, the plan wasn’t as idiotic as it seemed.
+Still, the airship was certain to draw unwanted attention.

 “Fine,” he said at last, “Then I suppose you’ve got a better idea?”